johtela/vscode-modaledit/tutorial.md

 ### Jumping to Line

-Another command that has a number prefix is _x_`G` where _x_ is the line number you want to jump to.
+Another command that has a number prefix is _x_<key>G</key> where _x_ is the line number you want to jump to.
 Let's add that as well in the same keymap.
 While the mapping is trivial the command itself is a bit involved, because we need to use two commands to do the jumping.
 First we move the target line to the top of the screen, and then we move the cursor to the same line.
 Unfortunately the built-in command `workbench.action.gotoLine` does not take any arguments, so we have to reinvent the wheel.
 ```js
             "G": [